 * Best Cinematography

-A) Submissions must be written, directed, produced, or feature lead actors of Indigenous background, or the work itself must be about/represent native/indigenous cultures.
+A) Submissions must be written, directed, produced by members of indigenous communities or feature lead actors of Indigenous backgrounds, or the work itself must be about or represent native/indigenous cultures.

 B) Eligibility Requirements

-2. Feature-length films that are available for public online viewing are not eligible.
+2. Feature-length films available for public online viewing are not eligible.

 3. Films shown at private screenings not open to the public (for crew, investors, etc.) are eligible.